acceleratedscience/openad-website/main/blog/posts/tutorials/plugins/01-create-plugin/_post.md

 ## 3. Command Grammar

 Earlier you duplicated `commands/hello_world` and renamed it to `commands/calculate_fp`.
-Inside is the `command.py` file where all the action happens.
+Inside you'll find the `command.py` file, which is where all the action happens.

 ### Notes